kkolade/kolakolade.me_gulp/README.md

 ### Install

-Install the gems and packges required for this project with:
+Install the packages required for this project with:

 ```sh
   npm install